-State proposes changes to oil refinery safety rules.
+State proposes changes to oil-refinery safety rules

-MOUNT VERNON — Washington state officials are working to revise regulations that aim to keep oil refinery workers safe.
+MOUNT VERNON — Washington state officials are working to revise regulations that aim to keep oil-refinery workers safe.

 The Skagit Valley Herald reported Sunday that the state Department of Labor and Industries has developed a new set of rules that include updates to equipment safety standards.